 - The Ending Changes Everything: The Big Computer had been God himself all along, helping humanity save themselves.

-- Gas Leak Cover-Up: The NTSB finds dozens of weird watches in the plane crash; as things got rather hectic right before the crash, dozens of the replacements the Gate Project left behind are forty-five minutes ahead give or take those who hadn't re-set their watches for new time zones - those are a few hours ahead plus forty-five minutes.
+- Gas Leak Cover-Up: The NTSB finds dozens of weird watches in the plane crash; as things got rather hectic right before the crash, dozens of the replacements the Gate Project left behind are forty-five minutes ahead give or take those who hadn't re-set their watches for new time zones; those are a few hours ahead plus forty-five minutes.
 Four watches that were too close to the gate when things went completely to hell are running backwards.
-In the end the NTSB simply replaces them all with ones that aren't proof that someone was screwing with the laws of physics, insisting rather firmly that You Imagined It.
+In the end the NTSB simply replaces them all with ones that aren't proof that someone was screwing with the laws of physics, insisting rather firmly that they never existed.

 - Have We Met Yet?: Louise tries to keep Bill from unknowingly changing the future by meeting, seducing, and sleeping with him.
 Unfortunately, the next time Bill encounters Louise, its actually the first time she's ever met him, so she rebuffs his affectionate approach.
 The fact that during their (to Bill, anyway) second meeting she treats him like a complete stranger confuses Bill just enough to cause the disruption in the time stream Louise was trying to prevent in the first place.